frnietzsche/civ7/README.md

 Currently, we are experimenting with stats affecting other stats. ie: A higher speed stat means that it’s more likely for a Sim to have higher stamina.

-Max is working on reproduction.
+Max is working on reproduction (not the most rehearsed on the topic).

 Suggested naming systems:
 * Adding the numbers of the parents?